fimbullinter/wotan/packages/mimir/README.md

 `prefer-object-spread` | Prefer object spread over `Object.assign` for copying properties to a new object. *requires type information* | Performance, and better handling of parens in fixer and avoids false positives that would cause a compile error when fixed.
 `syntaxcheck` | Reports syntax errors as lint errors.
 This rule is **not** enabled in `wotan:recommended`. *requires type information* | Used to be part of the deprecated `tslint --type-check`
-`trailing-newline` | Requires a line break at the end of each file. | Nothing fancy here :( `try-catch-return-await` | Companion of `no-return-await` because inside a try-catch block you should await returned promises to correctly enter the catch on rejection and/or the finally block after completion. | TSLint has no similar rule.
+`trailing-newline` | Requires a line break at the end of each file. | Nothing fancy here :( `try-catch-return-await` | Companion of `no-return-await` because inside a try-catch block you should await returned promises to correctly enter the catch on rejection and/or the finally block after completion. *requires type information* | TSLint has no similar rule.
 `typecheck` | TypeScript's compiler errors as lint errors.
 This rule is **not** enabled in `wotan:recommended`. *requires type information* | Like the deprecated `tslint --type-check` but formatted and can be disabled like any other rule.

 ## Formatters